 By doing this you'll have access to website analytics.
 This shows you what pins people are pinning from your site and can give you some insight into what types of content your audience likes and craves.

-Optimize your pins
+Optimise your pins

 There are several ways you can get your pins noticed in Pinterest's smart feed.
 Let's look at pin descriptions and the images used to get you noticed.